Explore Jobs

 3. Can an employer refuse an immediate resignation?

-No, an employer can’t refuse an immediate resignation from an employee.
-Before handing in an immediate resignation letter, double-check your employment contract to avoid breaking it and have possible legal actions taken against you.
+No, an employer cannot refuse an immediate resignation from an employee.
+However, review your employment contract to avoid potential legal issues.

 4. What is an immediate resignation letter?